gcurrie768/preprints2/_episodes/text-lesson_1_1.md

 ---
 Begin your workshop with an introduction to the concept of preprints, along with potential benefits and drawbacks.

+Poll- Has anyone used preprints before?
+Can we define pre-prints (online notepad)

 ## What are preprints?

 Give an introduction to what preprints are.
 It can be useful to add a discussion element to your workshop to gauge participants' understanding of preprints.
 You might consider briefly explaining why current academic publishing workflows can often be slow and expensive.